k3na7a/Lumina-Full-Stack-Template/README.md

 ## 📌 Project Highlights

 ✨ **Queues & Logging**\
-Logs are handled via BullMQ, processed in the background, and written with daily rotation to avoid memory bloat.
+Logs are handled via **BullMQ**, processed in the background, and written with daily rotation to avoid memory bloat.

 ✨ **Custom Health Checks**\
 Includes custom **BullMQ**, **Redis**, and **database pool** indicators with detailed stats for operational monitoring.